HCL-TECH-SOFTWARE/volt-mx-samples/EngagementServices/README.md

 - Subscribing to the email, push and SMS messages
 - Sending ad hoc SMS, Push, Email and pass notifications
 - Receiving campaign messages
-- Ability to trigger an event and receive event notifications.
+- Ability to trigger an event and receive event notifications
 - Monitor a set of geoboundaries that are created in the engagement server and receive notifications